What is elder abuse?

 Neglect or abandonment by caregivers

 Elder neglect, failure to fulfill a caretaking obligation, constitutes more than half of all reported cases of elder abuse.
-It can be active (intentional) or passive (unintentional, based on factors such as ignorance or denial that an elderly charge needs as much care as he or she does).
+It can be intentional or unintentional, based on factors such as ignorance or denial that an elderly charge needs as much care as he or she does.

 This involves unauthorized use of an elderly person’s funds or property, either by a caregiver or an outside scam artist.

 - Misuse an elder’s personal checks, credit cards, or accounts